potatoes-team/dinoguys/README.md

 ## Acknowledgements

-Special thanks to Isaac Easton, Sarah Zhao, and Gary Kertis for invaluable advices throughout the development process!
+Special thanks to Isaac Easton, Sarah Zhao, and Gary Kertis for invaluable advice throughout the development process!

+Special thanks to [@kxstadinjpg](https://www.instagram.com/kxstadinjpg/?hl=en) for an amazing favicon!